nbeaver/why-linux-is-better/README.rst

 may seem insignificant today,
-but it leads to non-trivial difficulties in cross-platform development. [#tortoise_svn_case_sensitivity]_ [#openfoam_no_windows_port]_ Developers of cross-platform software can `make a habit`_ of not relying on case-sensitive filesystem access, but problems of this ilk crop up when porting from Windows to Linux or vice-versa. [#valve_porting_source_to_linux]_
+but it leads to non-trivial difficulties in cross-platform development. [#tortoise_svn_case_sensitivity]_ [#openfoam_no_windows_port]_ Developers of cross-platform software try to `make a habit`_ of not relying on case-sensitive filesystem access, but problems of this ilk crop up when porting from Windows to Linux or vice-versa. [#valve_porting_source_to_linux]_